 As we look to recovery, one key difference between the Christchurch earthquake and Cyclone Gabrielle is that so much of what needs to be repaired or rebuilt is public infrastructure (i.e. roads, rail, electricity, telecommunications) and is predominantly the responsibility of central and local government, whereas in Christchurch there was a large domestic effect to people’s homes, the repairs of which were mostly funded by private insurance.

-As the Minister put it, Cyclone Gabrielle had a very narrow but very deep geographic impact.
+As the Minister put it, Cyclone Gabrielle had a narrow but deep geographic impact.
 He described looking at complete devastation in one community and then driving a few hundred metres down the road and seeing orchardists harvesting apples – seemingly as normal.

 There’s no doubt that this is a very challenging recovery process, and it was good to hear the Minister talk about putting into practice lessons that have been learned from past events (for example, the New Zealand Claims Resolution Service), and also ensuring lessons are being learned today.
 He mentioned the Christchurch response which he says was viewed by the local community as “Wellingtonians flying in to tell them what to do”.
 This time around, they’re doing things differently by establishing regional recovery bodies.
 We are excited to hear that the response is being led locally and iwi are very much at the table.

 Minister Robertson acknowledges that the recovery is of a scale far greater than what local and central government can deal with (or fund) alone.
-Hence the reason for his visit: the Cyclone Recovery Task Force, led by Sir Brian Roche, will need a coordinated response from the public and private sector.
-This will include engineering and professional services companies such as Beca, whose technical experts pulled out all stops during the emergency response phase, and will also be involved as the country plans to ‘build back better’.
-As the Minister put it, we will all need to make those decisions together, but they need to be led from the ground up.
+Hence the reason for his visit: the Cyclone Recovery Task Force, led by Sir Brian Roche, will need a locally coordinated response from across the public and private sectors.
+This response will include engineering and professional services companies such as Beca, whose technical experts pulled out all stops during the emergency response phase, and will also be involved as the country plans to ‘build back better’.
+As the Minister put it, we will all need to make those decisions together, but they need to be locally led from the ground up.

 Until recently, Robertson was also Minister for Infrastructure.
 In that role, he noted the need for medium and longer term thinking, since as a country, New Zealand had not built the infrastructure needed to support its growth, and now faces a significant deficit, with the added challenge of the need to consider improving resilience for communities.